nitiwari-dev/software-engineering-lessons/readme.md

 ## Live Lessons
-- Mono repo to help budding software engineer in coding practices, tdd, dsa and involving technology
+- Mono repo to help software engineer grow in there career

 - [ ] Test Driven Development